ipfabric/docs/docs/overview/glossary.md

   !!! note

-      Disabling these options will affect the UI display of data in IP Fabric -- diagrams, path lookups, changes between snapshots, and/or intent rules may not be displayed as a result.
+      Disabling these options will affect the UI display of data in IP Fabric.
+Diagrams and path lookups may be slower.
+Changes between snapshots and intent rules may not be displayed.

 **Device Authentication**